-The school was finished six weeks ahead of schedule and under budget; a feat largely attributed to the success of this inexpensive and high-quality model that will now be used within the Christchurch Schools Rebuild (CSR) programme.
+The school was finished 6 weeks ahead of schedule and under budget.
+This can largely be attributed to the success of this inexpensive and high-quality model that will now be used within the Christchurch Schools Rebuild (CSR) programme.

 Facts and figures

 |Construction complete||November 2016|

 |Architect||Stephenson and Turner Architects and Mark Newdick Landscape Architects|